Jfernandez27/jfernandez27/README.md

 ---

-## 🎵 Fun Fact
+## 🎵 Fun Facts

-When I'm not coding, I play percussion instruments or strategize in games like Minecraft and Age of Empires.
+- 🥁 When I'm not coding, I play percussion instruments or strategize in games like Minecraft and Age of Empires.
+- 🎬 I love binge-watching superhero series and movies—especially from the Marvel and DC universes.